The Archives Research Room is open to the public Monday through Friday 9:30 a.m. to 4:00 p.m. and is closed on state holidays.

 Prohibited Activities.
 Eating, drinking, smoking, and loud talking are prohibited in the Research Room, Microfilm Viewing Room, and Root Cellar Library.
 Cell phone usage is prohibited in these rooms as well; however, cell phones may be used in the area near the elevators.
 Researchers are not allowed to stand on chairs, stepladders, or foot stools to obtain photographs of archival materials.

 Protected Information.
 Archival records may contain information that is exempt from public disclosure in accordance with state and federal laws.
 Examples may include, but are not limited to: medical records, education records, investigative records, and records containing personally identifiable information.
-Researchers who encounter information in archival records that is exempt from disclosure must notify a reference archivist immediately.
-Researchers agree to respect state and federal laws regarding protected information, and will take reasonable precautions to prevent disclosure of exempt information to any other party without written permission from the State Archivist and/or other parties involved.
+Please see a reference archivist for questions concerning these types of records.

 Records may not be removed from the Research Room.
 Theft or mutilation of records is a crime.
 The Research Room is equipped with closed–circuit television cameras which monitor and record activity in the room.